This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The park’s rock art and artifacts offer a glimpse into the lives and traditions of these ancient cultures.
 Be sure to visit the Zion Human History Museum to learn more about the park’s captivating past.

-Test your bravery on the thrilling Angels Landing trail.
+Test your bravery on the thrilling Angels Landing Trail.
 Ascend steep switchbacks and traverse a narrow ridge to reach the summit, where panoramic views of Zion Canyon await.

 GOOD TO KNOW: Before setting out, it’s important to note that Angel’s Landing is a highly popular hike, and due to its narrow and exposed sections, visitor safety is a top priority.
 As of the latest update, the National Park Service has implemented a reservation system for accessing the trail, aimed at managing the number of hikers and ensuring a safe and enjoyable experience for all.

 To secure your spot, you are required to participate in a lottery system.
 Register for the lottery HERE.
-Reservations can fill up quickly, especially during peak seasons, so it’s advisable to plan ahead and check for availability as early as possible.
+Reservations can fill up quickly, especially during peak seasons, so it’s advisable to plan and check for availability as early as possible.

-- Explore The Narrows:
+Explore The Narrows

 Embark on a unique and unforgettable adventure by wading through the Virgin River in The Narrows.
 Hiking between towering canyon walls and immersing yourself in this awe-inspiring slot canyon is an experience like no other.